Deprecation: #108345 - Deprecation of ext_emconf.php

 TYPO3 Core extensions may omit the version number

-in composer., because their version can and will be derived from
+in composer. because their version number is derived from

 State migration